 - Receive Acceptance Letter from the University of Idaho.

 Students should keep this letter handy.
 It contains information regarding your University of Idaho identity, which will be needed in the future to access UIDAHO online tools and resources.

 - Get books at the UI Bookstore if applicable.

 State guidelines dictate course fees depending on how and where the course is offered.
 Fees and other charges are subject to change and are effective only when adopted by the University of Idaho Board of Regents.
 Dual Credit courses delivered on a high school campus are billed at $65 per credit hour.

-Please Note: Some courses carry special lab or course fees in addition to the per-credit-hour fees listed.
+Please Note: Some courses carry special course fees in addition to the per-credit-hour fees listed.
 The university will notify new students regarding their admission status.
 Registration status may be checked by logging on to Vandal Web.